- From the film Being John Malkovich

 D: Andrei Tarkovsky (1979) 161m

 Russian film with some heavy philosophical and psychological themes, loosely based on the Strugatsky brothers novel 'Roadside Picnic' (1972).
 A mysterious forbidden Zone appears in an unnamed country.
 The Stalker of the title is a guide who escorts a writer and a scientist inside the Zone and through the Room.
 Reality goes haywire.
-Brilliant and complex - watch it time and time again.
+Brilliant and complex - watch it over and over.

 Shop Amazon